 When a mass of Uranium or Plutonium goes critical outside of an experiment or a reactor vessel, it is called a "Criticality Accident", or sometimes an "Unshielded Criticality".
 Not surprisingly, most of these events have happened in fuel processing facilities, where nuclear fuel is dissolved in a solution.
 Some criticality accidents have happened in research laboratory settings though.

-Remember that an unreflected Plutonium sphere weighing just 24 lbs can become critical?
-That's about 4.5 inches across.
-That's also without any neutron moderation.
-Suppose the Plutonium was dissolved in a liquid that could moderate neutrons, allowing far easier neutron capture by the Pu-239 nucleus?
-Then you would only need about 1.5 lbs of Plutonium.
-That isn't a lot, especially if a facility is processing a batch containing several pounds of material.
+Remember that an unreflected Plutonium sphere weighing just 24 lbs can become supercritical?
+That sphere would be just 4.5 inches across.
+That's how much material it takes to make a Plutonium weapon.
+Suppose we had far less Plutonium, and it was dissolved in a liquid that could moderate neutrons, allowing far easier neutron capture by the Pu-239 nucleus...
+It wouldn't be enough to create a weapon, but it is would be enough to start a nuclear chain reaction.
+In this case you would only need about 1.5 lbs of Plutonium.
+That isn't a lot, especially if a facility is processing a batch containing several pounds of material in an aqueous solution.

 It's happened.
 Below is a partial list of Criticality Accidents from Wikipedia detailing a few of the major events.

 - On 4 June 1945, Los Alamos scientist John Bistline was conducting an experiment to determine the effect of surrounding a sub-critical mass of enriched uranium with a water reflector.
 The experiment unexpectedly became critical when water leaked into the polyethylene box holding the metal.
 When that happened, the water began to function as a highly effective moderator rather than just a neutron reflector.
 Three people received non-fatal doses of radiation.